hitesh-mandav/angularjs-angular-migration-guide/README.md

 i.e : convert the controllers and directives i.e anything with a view to angularjs components. remove the imports of controllers and directives from main.ts and add components import. change the app.routes to refer to the new components.

+STEP 5:

+Mordernizing the angularjs app. use arrow function, for of loops etc where ever possible. also replace dependencies of angularjs specific entities which are not supported by angular like $q, $resources with mordern promise and $http etc which will make the migration to angular easier